Table of Contents

 2. Importance of the credit rating

-3. Determination of credit rating by means of the credit check
+3. Determining the credit rating with a credit check

-The creditworthiness of a debtor is determined within the framework of a credit assessment.
-In order to check the creditworthiness, different personal data are collected and combined with statistical models.
-The determined value leads to a grade or a creditworthiness score (also referred to as "credit score").
+The credit rating of a borrower is determined as part of a credit check.
+To assess the credit rating, various personal data is collected and consolidated with statistical models.
+The determined value leads to a grade or a credit score.

-Which creditworthiness criteria are taken into account and with what weighting is up to each creditor.
-Depending on the needs of the creditor, but also depending on the type of debtor, different criteria with different weightings may be important.
-Rating agencies also determine creditworthiness scores and provide this information to creditors for a fee.
+Depending on the needs of the creditor, but also on the type of borrower, different criteria with different weightings may be of importance.
+However, each creditor decides what is considered and with what priority.
+Credit scores can also be determined by rating agencies and provided to creditors for a fee.

-Although information on how exactly the credit score is determined is rarely public, it can be assumed that the following information plays a role depending on the type of debtor.
+Although information on how exactly the credit score is determined is rarely public, it can be assumed that the following data is relevant, depending on the type of borrower.